 Mark Andrew Cook is an active composer and performer.
 Although trained as a classical trumpet player under the tutelage of Donald R. Tison (Principal Emeritus, Baltimore Symphony Orchestra), he is now primarily regarded as a Jazz pianist.

-As pianist for the SU Faculty Jazz group, he performs frequently with bassist David Marsh and drummer Ronnie Shaw, both of whom carry international reputations as the rhythm section “backbone” for Cook, Dixson, and Young (the Three Mo’ Tenors).
+As pianist for the SU Faculty Jazz group, he performed frequently with bassist David Marsh and drummer Ronnie Shaw, both of whom carry international reputations as the rhythm section “backbone” for Cook, Dixson, and Young (the Three Mo’ Tenors).

 He leads/co-leads various configurations of his own groups, Set Theory and the Mark Andrew Cook Jazz Group.
-The CD, Prime Form, displays the virtuosity of Chris Vadala (saxophones and woodwinds), Steve Zerlin, (acoustic bass) Spyro Gyra’s bassist Scott Ambush, and drummer/co-leader the late Marty Knepp.
+The CD, Prime Form, displays the virtuosity of the late Chris Vadala (saxophones and woodwinds), Steve Zerlin, (acoustic bass) Spyro Gyra’s bassist Scott Ambush, and drummer/co-leader the late Marty Knepp.
 Set Theory/Prime Form is available on iTunes, cdbaby, and amazon.com

 His latest release, Mark Andrew Cook Jazz Group: Live at St. John's, is also available from iTunes, Spotify, CDBaby and a host of other outlets